 - In a laboratory study, vitamin D3 was found to increase breast cancer cell death caused by radiotherapy from approximately 30% to 75%.

 - However, preliminary results of a study presented at the 2011 American Society of Clinical Oncology Meeting indicate that vitamin D supplementation during aromatase inhibitor treatment could reduce the treatment's effectiveness.
 The study results have not been replicated to date.
-However, it suggests that women should have their vitamin D levels tested and work with their oncologists to increase their levels, if needed, rather than taking high doses without supervision during aromatase inhibitor treatment.
+However, it suggests that women should have their vitamin D levels tested and work with their oncologists to increase their levels, if needed.

 - A large Norwegian population study found significant variations in long-term prognosis by season of diagnosis of breast, colon and prostate cancer.
 The lowest risks of cancer death were associated with diagnoses that had been made during the summer and fall, the seasons with the highest levels of vitamin D3.
 The authors concluded that a relatively high level of vitamin D3 at the time of diagnosis, and therefore, during cancer treatment, may improve prognosis of the three cancer types studied.

 - A phase 2 trial of daily 10000 IU vitamin D supplementation in women with bone metastases found that the vitamin D did not influence bone resorption or reduce pain overall.
 However, a reduction in the number of pain sites was observed and the treatment reduced elevated parathyroid hormone levels, which presumably had been caused by long-term bisphosphonate use.